sep-he/Hackathon/metrics.md

 ## General Guidelines

 -   Keep suggestions simple, polite, and encouraging.
--   Ensure that questions are effective as defined in the "What are effective questions" section below
+-   Ensure that questions are effective as defined in the "Effective questions" section below
--   Ensure that discussions are effective as defined in the "What are effective questions" section below
+-   Ensure that discussions are effective as defined in the "Effective discussion" section below
--   Ensure that replies are effective as defined in the "What are effective replies" section below
+-   Ensure that replies are effective as defined in the "Effective reply" section below
 -   Focus on clarity, completeness, and helpfulness.
 -   Tailor feedback to improve engagement, making posts easier to understand and reply to.